Ms. Karen Graham, Chair (Oregon Partners)

 Mr. Wayne Chance, Secretary (Trinidad & Tobago Chapter)

 Wayne Brian Chance from the twin island republic of Trinidad and Tobago is the President of Partners of America Trinidad Chapter.
 The Founder, Chief Executive Officer and President of Vision on Mission, an organization dedicated to rehabilitating and re-integrating ex-inmates, deportees, delinquent youth and the socially displaced into society, which is arguably the first organization of its kind in Trinidad & Tobago, and the wider Caribbean.
-During his tenure as a member of the Trinidad – Mississippi Partners, he has helped execute the US Department of State's Youth Ambassadors program and has worked as the chapters' Director of Public Relations.
+During his tenure as a member of the Trinidad – Mississippi Partners, he helped execute the US Department of State's Youth Ambassadors program and has worked as the chapters' Director of Public Relations.

 Mr. Erik Brand (Minnesota Partners)